Center for Biblical Theology and Eschatology

 "This was even as much, as if he had (in a manner) pulled forth the fruit out of the mother's womb, and destroyed it."

-No one needs to work very hard to testify of the great list of those who opposed birth control, because the list includes just about everyone!
+No one needs to work very hard to testify of the great list of those who opposed birth control, because the list includes just about everyone of the historical Church.
 It is evident that all historical Church fathers unanimously opposed birth control.
 Since the beginning, the Church held that birth control was a clear unbiblical practice (for over 1900 years).
 All the Church fathers, Catholic, Anglican, and Protestant Reformers alike, all, opposed the use of birth control.
-In fact, absolutely no Christian group or denomination ever supported this unbiblical use of contraceptives until 1930.
-It was there at the Lambeth Conference of Anglican bishops that a break in this unanimous Historical Church teaching occurred with their passing of Resolution 15.
+It was in 1930 at the Lambeth Conference of Anglican bishops that a break in this unanimous Historical Church teaching (Proverbs 22:28) occurred with their passing of Resolution 15.
 This resolution reads:

 Where there is clearly felt moral obligation to limit or avoid parenthood, the method must be decided on Christian principles.
 The primary and obvious method is complete abstinence from intercourse (as far as may be necessary) in a life of discipline and self-control lived in the power of the Holy Spirit.
 Nevertheless in those cases where there is such a clearly felt moral obligation to limit or avoid parenthood, and where there is a morally sound reason for avoiding complete abstinence, the Conference agrees that other methods may be used, provided that this is done in the light of the same Christian principles.
-The Conference records its strong condemnation of the use of any methods of conception control from motives of selfishness, luxury, or mere convenience.Even in this you can hear the strong aversion to birth control, but the point is, from there the floodgates were opened.
+The Conference records its strong condemnation of the use of any methods of conception control from motives of selfishness, luxury, or mere convenience.Even in this beginning of debauchery you can hear the strong aversion to birth control.
+But the point is, from there in this little crack, the floodgates were opened.
 Though many Protestant denominations at the time vociferously denounced this move, it wasn't long before even these other Churches caved in to the pressures of modernity, and followed suit.
 What was once family relationships based on biblical precepts now switched to, "clearly felt moral obligation to limit or avoid parenthood," (whatever that means).
-But no one cared what it meant, because it was a convenient excuse to use, in man's quest to circumvent God's precepts and limit births.
+No one really cared what it meant, because it was a convenient excuse to use in man's quest to circumvent God's precepts and limit births.
 And despite the trailer against, "methods of conception control from motives of selfishness, luxury, or mere convenience," that is exactly what it has grown to be used for.
 Another stark example of what happens once you open a small crack in the proverbial wall, or open the Pandora's box.
-Even if one's original motives may have been (humanly speaking) noble but misguided, it inevitably brings ruin.
-That is why we must give no quarter to the weakening of God's laws, or of making exceptions, because they inevitably lead to Church decline and even apostasy.
+Even if one's original motives may have been (humanisticly speaking) noble but misguided, it inevitably brings ruin.
+That is why we must give no quarter to the weakening of God's laws, or of making exceptions, because they inevitably lead to Church decline and apostasy.
 A small opening always leads to a gaping hole.
 The word of God must be strictly kept, and we must not deviate even an inch.
-And this principle brings to mind the story of Uzza, who nobly (humanly speaking) put forth his hand to steady the Ark of the Covenant, as the Oxen stumbled:
+This strict principle brings to mind the story of Uzza, who nobly (humanly speaking) put forth his hand to steady the Ark of the Covenant, as the Oxen stumbled:

 Voting: For 193; Against 67.